MetPX/sarracenia/docs/source/Explanation/overview.rst

 do not store and forward entire files, the maximum file size which can traverse the network is maximized.

-For more information about Sarra, view the
-`Sarracenia in 10 Minutes Video <https://www.youtube.com/watch?v=G47DRwzwckk>`_
-or proceed to the detailed `documentation <../Reference/sr3.1.rst#documentation>`_

 Implementations
 ---------------